jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-7. Click on the explore now button in each carousel item and verify that it takes the user to the relevant destination details page.
+7. Click on the explore now button in each carousel item and verify that it takes the user to the relevant holiday's details page.

     - Outcome: Pass

-8. Scroll down to the popular holiday destinations slider and verify that it appears with 3 cards displayed, with each containing a holiday's image, name, price, country, rating and duration.
+8. Scroll down to the popular holidays slider and verify that it appears with 3 cards displayed, with each containing a holiday's image, name, price, country, rating and duration.

     - Outcome: Pass

-9. Click the left arrow and verify that the carousel now shows the 2nd, 3rd and 4th cards.
+9. Click the left arrow and verify that the slider now shows the 2nd, 3rd and 4th cards.

     - Outcome: Pass

-10. Click the right arrow and verify that the carousel now shows the 6th, 1st, and 2nd cards.
+10. Click the right arrow and verify that the slider now shows the 6th, 1st, and 2nd cards.

     - Outcome: Pass